popphp/pop-image/README.md

 --------
 Pop Image is a component of the Pop PHP Framework 2.
 It is a powerful and robust image processing component that's simple to use.
 It supports the GD, Imagick and Gmagick extensions, as well as the SVG image format.
-The API is Photoshop-like will calls to manipulation objects that can be extended with addition image processing functionality.
+The API is Photoshop-like with calls to manipulation objects that can be extended with addition image processing functionality.

 QUICK USE